Sysprep was not able to validate your windows installation

 manage-bde -status shows that Decryption of the drive is in progress

-manage-bde -status to check if bitlocker protection status is off and drive is Fully decrypted
+manage-bde -status to check if the bitlocker protection status is off and the drive is Fully decrypted

 You can now run Sysprep.exe again to check and confirm if the issue has been resolved.